vkatari10/trading-bot/README.md

 # Trading Bot

-Python based trading bot that utilizes Alpaca API to place, order, and manage trades.
+Python based ML-based trading bot that can buy, sell, execute orders.

 ## Structure

 Back end is done entirely in Python.
+FastAPI is used to expose the backend to allow front ends to display bot behavior.

 ## Requirements